• Skip to primary navigation

 Honey mustard can be stored in the refrigerator for up to three months.

-• Key Characteristics: Honey mustard combines the sweetness of honey with the tanginess of mustard, creating a harmonious blend of flavors.
+• Key Characteristics: Honey mustard combines the sweetness of honey with the tanginess of mustard, creating a good mix of flavors.
 It has a smooth and creamy consistency.

 • Proper Ratio: Use an equal amount of honey mustard as a substitute for brown mustard.
 Adjust the quantity based on your taste preferences and recipe requirements.